 - Rank.
 The Series A Preferred Stock will rank senior to the Class A Common Stock and Class B Common Stock with respect to dividend distributions and distributions upon any liquidation, winding up or dissolution of the Company.
-The Company may authorize, create and issue additional shares of preferred stock that may rank junior to, on parity with or senior to the Series A Preferred Stock with respect to dividend distributions and distributions upon liquidation, winding up or dissolution without the consent of the holders of the Series A Preferred Stock. - Dividend Rights.

-(a) Holders of Series A Preferred Stock will be entitled to receive, out of legally available funds, cumulative preferential dividends accruing at a rate of 12.75% of the liquidation preference annually, payable quarterly in cash.

-(b) Holders of Series A Preferred Stock are also entitled to receive upon a change of control (as defined below) transaction within two years of the consummation of the Exchange Offer, a pro rata portion of the equity value received in such transaction, capped at an amount that would provide aggregate cash payments of \$12.00 per share over the term of the Series A Preferred Stock.
+The Company may authorize, create and issue additional shares of preferred stock that may rank junior to, on parity with or senior to the Series A Preferred Stock with respect to dividend distributions and distributions, winding up or dissolution without the consent of the holders of the Series A Preferred Stock. - · Dividend Rights. - (a) Holders of Series A Preferred Stock will be entitled to receive, out of legally available funds, cumulative preferential dividends accruing at a rate of 12.75% of the liquidation preference annually, payable quarterly in cash. - (b) Holders of Series A Preferred Stock are also entitled to receive upon a change of control (as defined below) transaction within two years of the consummation of the Exchange Offer, a pro rata portion of the equity value received in such transaction, capped at an amount that would provide aggregate cash payments of \$12.00 per share over the term of the Series A Preferred Stock.
 If the equity value received in the change of control transaction is greater than or equal to \$12.00 per share, then each holder of preferred stock will be entitled to receive an amount equal to \$12.00 minus the liquidation preference minus any paid and/or accrued and unpaid dividends on the Series A Preferred Stock.
-If the per share equity value received in the change of control transaction is less than \$12.00, then each holder of preferred stock will be entitled to receive an amount equal to such per share equity value minus the liquidation preference minus any paid and/or accrued and unpaid dividends on the Series A Preferred Stock.
-If the per share equity value minus the liquidation preference plus any paid and/or accrued and unpaid dividends.
-If the per share equity value received in the change of control transaction and paid and/or accrued and unpaid dividends, then each holder of the Series A Preferred Stock will not be entitled to an additional payment upon any such change of control transaction.

-(c) If no change of control transaction has occurred within two years of the consummation of the Exchange Offer, the holders of Series A Preferred Stock will be entitled to receive, out of legally available funds, a special dividend amount equal to \$1.50 per share of Series A Preferred Stock.

-(d) In the event that the Company fails to pay any required dividends on our Series A Preferred Stock, the amount of such unpaid dividends will be added to the amount payable to holders of our Series A Preferred Stock upon redemption.
+If the per share equity value minus the liquidation preference minus any paid and/or accrued and unpaid dividends on the Series A Preferred Stock.
+If the per share equity value minus the liquidation preference minus any paid and/or accrued and unpaid dividends, then each holder of the Series A Preferred Stock will not be entitled to an additional payment upon any such change of control transaction. - (c) If no change of control transaction has occurred within two years of the consummation of the Exchange Offer, the holders of Series A Preferred Stock will be entitled to receive, out of legally available funds, a special dividend amount equal to \$1.50 per share of Series A Preferred Stock. - (d) In the event that the Company fails to pay any required dividends on our Series A Preferred Stock, the amount of such unpaid dividends will be added to the amount payable to holders of our Series A Preferred Stock upon redemption.
 In addition, during any period when the Company has failed to pay a dividend and until all unpaid dividends have been paid in full the Company will be prohibited from paying dividends or distributions on any shares of stock that rank junior to the Series A Preferred Stock (including our common stock), other than dividends or distributions payable in shares of stock that rank junior to the Series A Preferred Stock.